nocomplexity/FreeAndOpenMachineLearning/ml-business-use.rst

 Some basic common ethical questions for every machine learning architecture are:

 * Bias in data sets.
-How do you weight this?
+How do you weigh this?
 Are you fully aware of the impact?
 * Impact on your company.
 * Impact on your employees.
 * Impact on your customers (short and long term).